-Designated Safeguarding Lead: Hannah Chalkley and Peppie Cornelius (Deputy Head teachers)

-Deputy Designated Safeguarding Lead(s): Helen Roberts (Head teacher)
+Designated Safeguarding Lead: Thomas Kohler Deputy Designated Safeguarding Lead(s): Beth Cuenco Named Safeguarding Trustee: Charlotte Roberts

-Named Safeguarding Governor: Richard Worssam

 This is a core policy that forms part of the induction for all staff.
-It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents
+All members of staff have access to this policy on our website and sign to say they have read and understood its contents.